Clinton world on Trump: She tried to warn us

 "It was deep," the aide said.
 "And started with (Trump's father) and it continued with his leadership of the company."

 The Justice Department accused Trump, then a young real estate developer, and his father, Fred Trump, of housing discrimination in 1973.
 The Trumps settled two years later, but the court documents were filled with details the Clinton campaign was eager to get to reporters, including the accusation that applications from black applicants to Trump's buildings were marked with the letter "C" for colored.
-Trump also waded into the contentious Central Park 5 issue, calling for the reinstatement of the death penalty in New York in a series of newspaper ads after five black and Hispanic teens were accused of brutally raping and killing a 28-year-old banker who had been jogging at night in Central Park.
+Trump also waded into the contentious Central Park 5 issue, calling for the reinstatement of the death penalty in New York in a series of newspaper ads after five black and Hispanic teens were accused of brutally raping a 28-year-old banker who had been jogging at night in Central Park.
 The Central Park 5 were later exonerated, but Trump has stood by their guilt.

 With a year of hindsight, former Clinton aides who worried about the speech now think Clinton could have even gone further.

-Note: CORRECTION: An earlier version of this story mischaracterized the crimes the Central Park 5 teens were accused of.